UIUC-iSchool-DataViz/is445_bcubcg_fall2023/syllabus.md

 All assignments are required for all students, aside from one homework (lowest HW grade will be dropped).
 Note that the Syllabus Quiz is in the homework grading category, but will *not* be droppable.
 Completing all assignments is
 not a guarantee of a passing grade.
-You must do homework, visualization reports, and final to receive a passing grade.
+You must do homework, visualization labs, and final to receive a passing grade.
 Late or incomplete assignments will not be given full credit unless the student has contacted the instructor prior to the due date of the assignment (or in the case of emergencies, as soon as practicable).